ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 While HTTP/3 encodes HTTP messages using QPACK, the complexity can be minimized.
 Receivers can disable dynamic decompression entirely but must always support static decompression and Huffman decoding.
-Senders can opt to never use dynamic compression, static compression, or Huffman encoding. support and to minimize their use of  this can be constrained by disabling dynamic compression
+Senders can opt to never use dynamic compression, static compression, or Huffman encoding.

 ## Protocol Overview